Land Use Division

 - Shoreland/Wetland and Floodplain Zoning - Chapter 23

 Reminder to Property Owners in All Unincorporated Towns

 Please note that the Washington County Planning and Parks Department administers and enforces the following ordinances within your municipality:

 • Subdivision Ordinance

 • Shoreland/Wetland/Floodplain Zoning Ordinance

-Dave Seils - Germantown, Polk, Richfield & Erin
+Dave Seils, Inspector-in-Charge - Germantown, Polk, Richfield & Erin

 Before beginning any construction (including remodeling, reconstruction or any structural alterations), and landscaping, please contact us and request information on what permits and inspections may be necessary.